Analysis | Odds, picks and post positions for 2020 Kentucky Derby

 Jockey: Miguel Mena

-Necker Island’s last win came in optional allowance company in November and this son of Hard Spun was recently put up for claim in June.
+Necker Island’s most recent win came in optional allowance company in November, and this son of Hard Spun was recently put up for claim in June.
 Pass.

 No. 12 Sole Volante (30-1)